 The Kansas product followed a similar path on Wednesday.
 Philadelphia ran three consecutive possessions through Embiid in the final four minutes, a pair of isolations followed by a two-man game with Redick.
 The possessions failed to generate points—Embiid missed two threes and Redick committed an offensive foul—yet they won’t be circled by head coach Brett Brown as missed opportunities in a future film session.
 Philly’s crunch-time possessions mirrored much of what they’ve ran all season.

 That should be amended in the coming weeks.
 Butler as a floor spacer isn’t an ideal way to deploy the four-time All-Star, with only 52.9% of his triples coming via the assist in 2018-19.
 Brown would be wise to engage Butler and Embiid in a two-man game, utilizing Simmons as a slasher and cutter to the tin.
-Butler will punish a switched big off the Embiid switch, and his impressive midrange game should put increased pressure on defenses.
+Butler will punish a switched big off an Embiid screen, and his impressive midrange game should put increased pressure on defenses.
 Butler will engage in more late-game possessions in the coming weeks, though Embiid remains the primary offensive force when Philadelphia needs a bucket in crunch time.

 3. The sweet life of J.J.
 Redick